 Honeycore is an aesthetic based around the rural production and consumption of honey, bread, and waffles.

 However, the Honeycore visuals are streamlined to create a color palette of primarily pale yellows and browns.

-Vaporcottage is a fake aesthetic made up on the Aesthetics Wiki Discord started as a joke by mixing the grounded and realistic escapism of Cottagecore with surrealist, sarcastic, and even dystopian nightmare imagery belonging to the Vaporwave culture.
+Vapporcottage was started as a joke by mixing the grounded and realistic escapism of Cottagecore with surrealist, sarcastic, and even dystopian nightmare imagery belonging to the Vaporwave culture.

 The aim was to prove that any aesthetics can be blended in an exercise later described as:

-4) Southwest Cottagecore
+4. Southwest Cottagecore

-The southwest cottagecore fashion is more suited for warm weather, paired with warm colors and the occasional beachy, whimsical look.
+Similarly, the Southwest Cottagecore fashion is more suited for warm weather, paired with warm colors and the occasional beachy, whimsical look.